wlonk/arcadia/arcadia.md

 >
 > After New Mexicon:
 >
-> A realization about influence from PTA3: tokens aren't the actual thing.
-> They're an augment.
-So, start with tokens 1, 2, 3 depending on social tier.
-> Then, in any conflict, each party starts with a card, spend tokens for more.
-> Then spend passions for an extra bump.
->
-> That implies roles for traits of some sort.
-Get cards not just for currency,
-> but for invoking fictional triggers.
->
-> How you get and spend currency can stay as-is.
->
-> So, passion tokens still need consideration.
-What makes it worth spending
-> them, when you're likely aiming for a very small space?
->
-> So what if it's like this: highest total gets what they want, you pay a cost
-> if you're over 21?
-Limit how many times you can escalate with passion tokens?
-> So you can both go over 21, and then you're both paying costs, even though
-> only one is winning.
-This might encourage a certain kind of graceful
-> concession, because the other person has already gone too far.
-But as long as
-> there are good fictional triggers and costs for getting extra cards above
-> your two, I think this is viable.
->
 > I suspect that fairies might like folks with bad reputations.
 "A bully?
 No!
 > You are possessed of a warrior's spirit!"
 >
 > Is there room for advancement keyed off of relationships?
 Relationship
 > strength is already a thing, but maybe also relationship character?
->
-> ---
->
-> Now, what about procedural elements?
-Can I do a thing, in the world?
-Dance
-> well, shoot well, ride well, invest well?
 >
 > ---
 >